 - To Oven-Bake: Heat oven to 375°F. Shake excess marinade off the chicken tenders and arrange them on a baking sheet lined with parchment paper.
 Bake until done (internal temperature should register 165°F), about 20 minutes.

-- How to Store Chicken Gyros: As with all sandwiches, chicken gyros are best as soon as they’re assembled.
-If you have leftover cooked chicken and fixin’s, store them in separate airtight containers in the fridge for up to 4 days.
+- Storage: Store the chicken and fixings in separate airtight containers in the fridge for up to 4 days.
 Store leftover pita at room temperature.
 Reheat the chicken gently and assemble fresh gyros just before serving.

 - Nutritional information does not include the Pita Bread or Tzatziki Sauce.